Foods to Avoid with Diverticulitis

 Wheat-based foods like bread, crackers, etc.

-Keep in mind that some of these high FODMAP foods have fiber that a person with diverticulitis needs.
-So, you should discuss them with a dietitian before eliminating them.
+Remember that some of these high FODMAP foods have fiber that a person with diverticulitis needs.
+So, it would be best to discuss them with a dietitian before eliminating them.
 We respond differently to various foods, and doctors are best placed to offer advice.

 8. Meats